 At the end of 2019, London Luton Airport was the UK’s fifth largest and one of its fastest-growing airports – serving almost 18 million passengers a year, supporting 27,000 jobs (12,000 from Luton) and delivering £1.8bn economic activity.
 It is widely recognised as the most significant and important player in Luton’s economy.

-There is an opportunity for LTN to play a substantially greater role in the UK aviation market, notwithstanding the proposal for a third runway at Heathrow and the proposed expansion of other airports.
-Initial estimates are that there could be up to 800 new jobs for each additional million passengers per year travelling through LTN, and an annual boost to the regional economy of £76m.
+There is an opportunity for our airport to play a substantially greater role in the UK aviation market, notwithstanding the proposal for a third runway at Heathrow and the proposed expansion of other airports.

-It is LLAL’s responsibility to plan for LTN’s long-term future, to ensure that everyone can enjoy the benefits of this growth, and to actively manage the environmental impacts.
+It is Luton Rising’s responsibility to plan for the airport’s long-term future, to ensure that everyone can enjoy the benefits of this growth, and to actively manage the environmental impacts.

-Work is now well under way on the £225m state-of-the-art Luton DART, a 2.1km fast transit system which will link London Luton Airport with Luton Airport Parkway mainline station in well under four minutes.
+Work is now nearing completion on the pioneering Luton DART, a 2.3km fast transit system which will link London Luton Airport with Luton Airport Parkway mainline station with a journey time of under four minutes.

 The scheme has included the design and construction of two stations, a gateway bridge, viaduct and tunnels, delivered by VolkerFitzpatrick-Kier joint venture and Doppelmayr Cable Car, and is due to open in 2022, when journey times to and from the airport terminal and central London at peak time, will be achievable in around 30 minutes by the fastest trains and seamless transfer.